classBabacar/Connect4/README.md

 # AI Time
 I finally incorporated the AI, if you want to test out possible heuristics and make the AI truly dominant you can optimize the scoreMetric function by setting different values, there is probably a sophisticated math behind it.
 Hopefully you enjoy and don't lose.

-Currently the AI look 4 moves ahead with the given algorithm this is the best and most accurate system.
+Currently the AI look 4 moves if you are feeling good and think you can beat it change the value of the lookForward value on line 696 at connect4.cc, to a higher value.
+Keep in mind the higher the value the longer you wait and plz dont put it on a value of 100+..bad things can happen lol.

 # Features Added
 - Rematch Option